 Umami is often described as “the fifth taste” – Not distinctly sweet, sour, bitter or salty – It’s rounded, deep and savory and is said to enhance the foods that it is combined with, making the flavors richer and more intense.
-This Umami Burger, though simple in ingredients, is just a flavor bomb – It definitely highlights that umami flavor.
+This Green Chile Cheeseburger, though simple in ingredients, is just a flavor bomb – It definitely highlights that umami flavor.
 It’s rich, creamy, salty, sweet, spicy AND savory – all in ONE!
 It’s hard to describe – All I know is I LIKE IT!
 Definitely my favorite burger of all time!

 There’s nothing crazy going on here – It’s simple really.
 The burger patties are seasoned with just a bit of salt and grilled.
 But, to amp up that umami a bit more, we’re going to sprinkle them with tamari during the cooking process.
 This keeps the burgers extra moist and gives them a great savory flavor.
 Yum!
 Top the burgers with a slice of cheese during the last minute of grill time – mmm, melty goodness!

-The Umami Burgers are topped with Anaheim and poblano peppers which have been charred, skinned, and seasoned with a bit of salt.
+The umami burgers are topped with Anaheim and poblano peppers which have been charred, skinned, and seasoned with a bit of salt.
 They’re super flavorful and smoky with a bit of sweetness and not too much heat.
 Also added to the mix is a garlic aioli of sorts (really, it’s just garlic mayo).

 Memorial Day is NEXT WEEKEND – And for some reason, the holiday is associated with backyard BBQs.
 I strongly suggest pulling out the Weber and grilling up these Umami Burgers!
 (They’d be super festive with these flag toothpicks!)
 Pair them with some ice cold beer or a great rosé wine and you’ll be doing a happy dance!
 We’ll be headed up to Seattle for the holiday.
 I can’t wait to visit the market, try some new restaurants and hang out with good friends.
 Plus, I’m just SO ready for a three-day weekend!!!
 I hope you all have Memorial Day weekend plans as well.
 PS – If I haven’t mentioned it before, it should include these Umami Burgers … Just sayin’.

-Wine Pairings for Grilled Umami Burgers:
+Wine Pairings for Green Chile Cheeseburgers:

 - Beer and BBQ burgers just go together – You know?
 Pick your favorite and crack a bottle – Ice cold please.